Chapter 5:

 "Reporting for duty, Senpai!"
 Ren announced, snapping to attention once she arrived at his desk.

-Sota looked up from his laptop, somewhat startled to see Ren standing there.
+Sota looked up from the laptop, startled to see Ren standing there.
 After a moment of thinking, he peered behind her and looked towards the central director table.
 Sure enough, he saw Riku grinning in the distance, waving at him tauntingly.

 "I see," Sota muttered, resisting the urge to roll his eyes.
 "Alright, then.
 Take a seat and we'll see what you can do."